How Do Record Labels Turn a Profit?

 Credits: John Legend, Jeff Berlin, Boyz II Men, The Roots, Alice Cooper, U2, Madonna

 “Here is an over simplified answer to a complicated question.
 Record labels make money when their music is purchased or licensed for use.
-When an artist gets signed to a label they get money, called an advance, to make a record.
-When the record is released the label keeps all the money until they have recouped their expenses, which includes the advance, recording costs, promotion and legal fees.
-After theses costs have been covered, the label then keeps a percentage of record sale profits.
+When an artist gets signed to a label they get money, called an ‘advance,’ to make a record.
+When the record is released, the label keeps all the money until they have recouped their expenses, which includes the advance, recording costs, promotion and legal fees.
+After these costs have been covered, the label then keeps a percentage of record sale profits.
 The increasingly popular 360 deal works quite a bit differently.
-In the 360 deal the signed artist and the label become “business partners” in all endeavors, meaning that the label gets a cut of any profits the artists make, even those not related to records sales.”
+In the 360 deal, the signed artist and the label become “business partners” in all endeavors, meaning that the label gets a cut of any profits the artists make, even those not related to records sales.”

 Credits: The Kooks, Talib Kweli, Dnae Beats, Jayleez, J-Banks, The Game, Alice Russell, Comedy Central

 The best way to become an audio engineer is to hang around a bona fide audio engineer…someone who makes their living as an audio engineer.
-Now you could beat your head against the wall trying to setup an apprenticeship (externship) with an audio engineer OR you could get in touch with us, the Recording Connection.
-We knock on doors for your so you are on the inside dealing directly with a bona fide audio engineer from day one.
+Now you could beat your head against the wall trying to setup an externship with an audio engineer, or you could get in touch with us—the Recording Connection.
+We knock on doors for you, so you are on the inside dealing directly with a bona fide audio engineer from day one.